A Christmas Carol (2009 film): Production

 After making The Polar Express (2004), Robert Zemeckis stated that he "fell in love with digital theater" and tried finding an avenue to use the format again.
-He eventually decided that an adaptation of Charles Dickens's A Christmas Carol.
-In Prose.
-Being a Ghost Story of Christmas would be an opportunity to achieve this.
+He eventually decided that an adaptation of Charles Dickens's A Christmas Carol would be an opportunity to achieve this.
 Upon rereading the story, he realized that "the story has never been realized in a way that it was actually imagined by Charles Dickens as he wrote it," as well as that "it's as if he wrote this story to be a movie because it's so visual and so cinematic."
 Zemeckis has stated previously that A Christmas Carol is one of his favorite stories dealing with time travel.
-Ebenezer Scrooge actor Jim Carrey has described the film as "a classical version of A Christmas Carol [...]
+Jim Carrey, who played Ebenezer Scrooge and each of the three spirits, has described the film as "a classical version of A Christmas Carol [...]
 There are a lot of vocal things, a lot of physical things, I have to do.
 Not to mention doing the accents properly, the English, Irish accents [...]
 I want it to fly in the UK.
 I want it to be good and I want them to go, 'Yeah, that's for real.'
 We were very true to the book.
 It's beautiful.
 It's an incredible film."

 The Walt Disney Company partnered with Amtrak to promote the film with a special nationwide exhibition train tour, starting at Los Angeles in May 2009 and visiting 40 cities, finishing in New York City in November.

 Soundtrack

-The film's music was composed, orchestrated and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
+The film's music was composed, orchestrated, and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
 The film's music was also orchestrated by William Ross, Conrad Pope and John Ashton Thomas and performed by London Voices and The Hollywood Studio Symphony.
 Much of the film's music was based on traditional Christmas carols such as "God Rest You Merry, Gentlemen", "Deck the Halls", "O Come, All Ye Faithful", "Hark!
 The Herald Angels Sing" and "Joy to the World".
-The film's theme song, titled "God Bless Us Everyone", was written by Glen Ballard and Alan Silverstri and performed by Italian classical crossover tenor Andrea Bocelli.
+The film's theme song, titled "God Bless Us Everyone", was written by Glen Ballard and Alan Silvestri and performed by Italian classical crossover tenor Andrea Bocelli.
 The film's soundtrack album was recorded in 2009 at The Newman Scoring Stage in Los Angeles, California.
 The film's soundtrack album was also released on 3 November 2009 by Walt Disney Records.

 "Present" by JUJU is the theme song for the Japanese version.